 Other industry segments may benefit from the options program.
 Producers looking to advance new drilling activities may purchase a Shipper call option giving them the guarantee of transportation availability from the affected production areas without the administrative and carrying costs of underlying capacity.
 Conversely, producers holding equity in production areas with uncertain reservoir decline rates could purchase a Shipper put option.
 This strategy offers the security of firm transportation in the near term without the burden of holding potentially unnecessary transportation capacity should decline rates accelerate.

 In addition to the aforementioned customer benefits, transportation options will provide an additional means to address costs absorbed by Transwestern under the terms of its Global Settlement in Docket Nos.
 RP95-271-000, et seq.
 Under the Global Settlement, Transwestern agreed to absorb a significant portion of the costs associated with Southern California Gas Company's turnback of approximately 450,000 Dth/day of capacity.
 Transwestern assumed more than 50 percent of the risk of recovery of such costs, and this percentage will increase to 100 percent in November 2001.
-The ability to offer transportation options may help Transwestern to mitigate some of the costs of the turnback.
+The ability to offer transportation options may help Transwestern to mitigate some of the adverse financial impacts of the turnback.

 Pricing